Document

 $35

-As seen is a recent Fiberside Chat!
+As seen in a recent Fiberside Chat!

 Polina pullover is inspired by the naive art of Ukrainian self-taught painter, Polina Raiko.
 Everything in her house — walls, ceilings, doors, and fence — Polina covered in enamel-painted drawings of fantastic birds and flowers, Christian iconography, and the artist’s own interpretations of her dreams and life events.